 Since the federal government adopted new vehicle standards in August 2012 to reduce transportation-related emissions, the power sector represents the next opportunity to achieve significant carbon reductions.

 Coal and natural gas are used to fuel over two-thirds of U.S. electricity generation, and are responsible for nearly 100 percent of power sector CO2 emissions.
 As shown in Figure 2, the United States currently obtains 30 percent of its electricity from natural gas.
 Since 2000, however, natural gas has accounted for over 90 percent of new fossil generation capacity, and most new generation planned for the next few years will be fueled by natural gas.

-There is one new coal plant planned for 2014: Southern Company’s Kemper Plant, which will employ carbon capture and storage (CCS) .
-There is one new coal plant planned for 2015, which is a combined heat and power (CHP) plant that would likely not be subject to the proposed EPA standard.
+There are two new U.S. coal plants currently under construction: Southern Company’s Kemper Plant, which will employ carbon capture and storage (CCS) and a combined heat and power (CHP) plant that would likely not be subject to the proposed EPA standard.

 Source: Energy Information Administration